 Having grown up on Wallace and Gromit, Things That Go Bump in the Night, Moonwalker, and The Nightmare Before Christmas, stop motion animation is near and dear to me.
 I loved it so much as a kid that I developed a technique to make my own animations with my parents’ MiniDV camera by rapidly stopping and starting the record function.
 It worked well enough for my purposes, but I wouldn’t recommend it because there are now free tools that make the process much smoother.

-Lets be honest, as awesome as stop motion animation is, it’s a niche art form.
-As such, the state of Linux animation software is somewhat lacking.
-Linux Stopmotion is fine for faffing about with a web cam, but it’s not powerful enough for professional work.
+While we now have the wonderful and professional-grade stop motion animation studio, Dragonframe, on Linux, not everyone can afford such niche software.
+So lets look at how we can roll out own.
 At the most basic level, we need some way of connecting a camera to our computer for remote shooting and a way to compile those images into a movie.
 Entangle and avconv are just the tools for the job.
 It’s not as sophisticated as say, Dragonframe, but it’s a pretty powerful combination once you get the hang of it.

 Entangle uses the gPhoto library for remote shooting, so before we begin, make sure you have a gPhoto compatible camera.
 If your camera is not compatible with Entangle, don’t fret.
 You can still make animations by shooting blindly with you camera, copying the files to your computer, then compiling with avconv.
 The process isn’t as fancy, but that’s how this art form started, so you’d be animating just like the old pros!